LinggarM/Pima-Indians-Diabetes-Classification/README.md

   1. Scaling the data using StandardScaler (modify data distribution to match **standard normal distribution**, with mean 0, and standard deviation 1)
   2. Without scaling the data

-* Experiment with scaling the data get better performance in most of the algorithms
+* Experiment with data scaling have better performance in most of the algorithms

 ## Technology Used
 * Python